andrialexandrou/web-rotor/README.md

 ## Install

 1. Clone or download this repo.
+1. Go to the `extension` subdirectory and unzip `chrome.zip`.
 1. Navigate to [chrome://extensions](chrome://extensions/).
-1. Flip on "Developer Mode" in the upper right-hand corner.
+1. Enable "Developer Mode" in the upper right-hand corner.
-1. Select "Load unpacked".
+1. Activate "Load unpacked".
-1. Choose the chrome subdirectory.
-You'll see a `manifest.json`.
+1. Upload the unzipped directory.

 ## Usage

 1. Navigate to a website of your choosing
 1. <kbd>Option</kbd> + <kbd>1</kbd> to open popup view of headings
 1. Keyboard navigate to your heading of choice and hit enter to focus.
-You can also focus

 ## About

 The semantic layer of the web is often obscured by the painted canvas.

-This browser assists in understanding the contents of a page and improves keyboard-only navigation to areas of interest.
+This browser extension assists in understanding the contents of a page and improves keyboard-only navigation to areas of interest.

 For now, this browser extension is exclusively supported for Chrome.